monktastic/hackmd/spirituality/nonduality.md

 > The relation between Brahman and the world, if we can speak of any relation at all, is an asymmetrical one, because even though the world is pervaded by Brahman, Brahman cannot be said to be pervaded by the world.
 The world is a form of appearance of Brahman, but appearances cannot be said to be the stuff of which Brahman is made.

 This is _asymmetrical nonduality_.
 This asymmetry can be hard to detect in writing.
-For example, consider this quote from nonduality philosopher / teacher Ken Wilber:
+For example, consider this quote from philosopher / teacher Ken Wilber:

 > All subjects and all objects have disappeared.
 The mountain is still the mountain, but it is not an object being looked at, and I am not a separate subject staring at it.

-So far, this sounds symmetrical.
+So far, so good.
 But he continues (emphasis mine):

 > Both I and the mountain arise **in simple, ever-present awareness**, and we are both set free in that clearing, we are both liberated in that nondual space, we are both enlightened in **the opening that is ever-present awareness**.